Randomized reference models for temporal networks: Survey of applications of randomized reference models

+Effects of circadian fluctuations were studied in Ref.~\cite{Karsai2011S} via two canonical RRMs (Sec.~\ref{sec:generative}), where interaction times were generated by either a homogeneous or an inhomogeneous Poisson process.
+The first model thus conserved the average link weights, while the second additionally conserved tyhe average activity at each point in time.
+The effect of circadian fluctuations could also be studied with MRRMs, as was done in a follow-up study by Kivel\"a et al. \cite{Kivela2012M}, who in addition applied a model termed {\sl uniformly random times} (the timeline shuffling P[$\w$]---Sec.~\ref{sec:timeline-shufflings}) to randomize all temporal correlations, including the circadian patterns, while conserving the aggregated structure.
+In order to clarify the role of network topology, they also introduced new models termed {\sl configuration model} and {\sl random network} (the link shufflings P[$\k,\lc,\pxl(\Thf)$] and P[$\lc,\pxl(\Thf)$], respectively---Sec.~\ref{sec:link-shufflings}) to randomize the static network topology while conserving all temporal correlations in individual timelines.

 Another study by Gauvin et al.~\cite{Gauvin2013A} analyzed face-to-face interaction networks and employed MRRMs to identify the effective dynamical features, responsible for driving the diffusion of epidemics in local settings like schools, hospitals, or scientific conferences.
 To understand the dominant temporal factors driving the epidemics in these cases, they took both a bottom-up approach by using generative network models, and a top-down approach by employing two shuffling methods and a bootstrap method.
-They shuffled event and inter-event durations on individual links using \new{the model termed {\sl interval shuffling} (the timeline shuffling P[$\piij(\tauf$),$\piij(\Dtauf$)]---}Sec.~\ref{sec:timeline-shufflings}), they shuffled the timelines between existing links using \new{the {\sl link shuffling} model (the link shuffling P[$\L$,$\pxl(\Thf)$]---}Sec.~\ref{sec:intersections-LS-TS}), and they finally bootstrapped the global distribution of event durations $p(\tauf)$ while keeping the number of events $\n$ on each link fixed (Sec.~\ref{sec:bootstrapping}).
-In this study, time was not taken as a global measure but interpreted to be node specific.
-Each node was assigned with an {\sl activity clock} measuring the time that a node spent in interaction with others.
-This way, for an SI process, which was initiated from a seed node $i$ at time $t$ and which reached node $j$ at time $t_j$, the arrival time of node $j$ was not defined as $t_j-t$ but the cumulative duration of all of $j$'s events during the period from $t$ to $t_j$.
-Simulating the SI process this way, they measured the distribution of arrival {\sl activity} times, defined as the time it takes for the infection, starting from a random seed node, to reach a node in the network (measured using the nodes activity clock).
-To compare different null models they calculated Kullback-Leibler divergences between the corresponding arrival-time distributions.
-From these measurements they concluded that the bursty nature of interaction dynamics has the strongest effect on the speed of spreading, while the heterogeneity in the number of events per link $\n$ and the synchronized contact patterns (typical in a school during breaks) also have a strong effect on the contagion dynamics.
+They shuffled event and inter-event durations on individual links using \new{the model termed {\sl interval shuffling} (the timeline shuffling P[$\piij(\tauf$),$\piij(\Dtauf$)]---}Sec.~\ref{sec:timeline-shufflings}), they shuffled the timelines between existing links using \new{the {\sl link shuffling} model (the link-timeline intersection shuffling P[$\L$,$\pxl(\Thf)$]---}Sec.~\ref{sec:intersections-LS-TS}), and they finally bootstrapped the global distribution of event durations $p(\tauf)$ while keeping the number of events $\n$ on each link fixed (Sec.~\ref{sec:bootstrapping}).

 Perotti et al. \cite{Perotti2014T} studied the effect of temporal sparsity, an entropy-based measure quantifying temporal heterogeneities on the empirical scale of average inter-event durations $\langle \Dtau_\ij^m \rangle$.
 As a reference model the authors used \new{the timeline shuffling} P[$\w$] (Sec.~\ref{sec:timeline-shufflings}).
 They showed via the numerical analysis of several temporal datasets and using analytical calculations that there is a linear correspondence between the temporal sparsity of a temporal network and the slowing down of a simulated SI process.